Infusing a key ingredient with mint upgrades these Mint Chocolate Chunk cookies from good to great. Mint & chocolate

 - Place the butter and mint in a small saucepan over medium heat.
 Melt the butter, swirling occasionally.
-After about 2-3 minutes, when you can smell the mint, remove from heat and let the butter continue to steep for 30 minutes.
+After about 2 to 3 minutes, when you can smell the mint, remove from heat and let the butter continue to steep for 30 minutes.

 - Strain the butter through a fine mesh sieve into a medium bowl, pressing the leaves to extract all of the butter from the leaves.
 Allow butter to cool to a semi-soft texture (it will help the creaming process if the butter isn’t too hard or still liquid).

-- Add sugars to the butter and beat with a hand mixer until everything is light and creamy, 3-5 minutes.
+- Add the sugars to the butter and beat with a hand mixer until everything is light and creamy, about 3 to 5 minutes.
 Add the egg and vanilla extract and beat for an additional minute.

-- In a separate medium mixing bowl, sift together the flour, cocoa powder (I like this sifter), then whisk in baking soda and salt.
+- In a small bowl, sift the flour and cocoa powder together to remove any lumps, then whisk in the baking soda and salt.

-- Slowly add the dry ingredients to the butter mixture and beat a low speed until just combined, stopping to scrape the bowl as necessary.
-Add the chocolate chunks.
+- Add the dry ingredients to the butter mixture and beat a low speed until just combined, stopping to scrape the bowl as necessary.
+Fold in the chocolate chunks.

 - Remove the cookie dough from the bowl, wrap in plastic wrap, and press flat into a disk.
 Chill for at least 1 hour (or up to 3 days)

 - To make cookies: Preheat the oven to 350°F.

 - Divide the dough into 12 equal portions (I use a small cookie scoop), rolling into 12 balls.
-Space 6 balls on each cookie sheet (the cookies can spread considerably).
+Space six balls on each cookie sheet (the cookies can spread considerably).
 Press a few extra reserved chocolate chunks in the top of each cookie.

-- Bake for 11-12 minutes for cookies, rotating the pans half-way through.
+- Bake for 11 to 12 minutes for cookies, rotating the pans half-way through.

-- Let cool on the baking sheet for 2 minutes, and then use a large spatula to move to a cooling rack to cool completely.
+- Let cool on the baking sheet for 2 minutes, and then use a large spatula to move to a cooling rack and cool completely.

 - To make bars: Preheat oven to 325°F.